-- 1) one person is a manager or director of a company owned by the other person and vice versa, - 2) they are legally recognized as business partners, - 3) they are in an employer-employee relationship, - 4) one of them is a direct or indirect owner, or controls or owns 5% or more of voting shares in both companies, - 5) one person directly or indirectly controls the other person, i.e. when one of these persons is legally or actually in the position to impose restrictions or to govern the other person, - 6) they are under direct or indirect supervision of a third party, - 7) they jointly supervise a third party directly or indirectly, or - 8) they are members of the same family.
+- 1) one person is a manager or director of a company owned by the other person and vice versa, - 2) they are legally recognized as business partners, - 3) they are in an employer-employee relationship, - 4) one of them is a direct or indirect owner, or controls or owns 5% or more of voting shares in both companies, - 5) one person, in direct or indirect manner, controls another, i.e. when one of these persons is legally or actually in position to force limitations or to manage other person;

+- 6) they are under direct or indirect supervision of a third party, - 7) they jointly supervise a third party directly or indirectly, or - 8) they are members of the same family.